annewchen/Restaurant_Roulette/README.md

 # Restaurant Roulette
-Allowing groups to make quick restaurant choices.
-Every member of group gets to vote on 2 specific preferences for a restaurant.
-App will return a random restaurant and its details.
+Allowing groups to make a quick restaurant choice.
+Every member of the group gets to vote on two specific preferences for a restaurant (example: affordable, vegetarian options, accepts credit cards, etc).
+App will take the majority preferences into consideration and return a random restaurant from the pre-filtered pool of restaurants.

 ## [Schedule](./project_guide/schedule.md)